fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_sheet_press.md

   - Don't use more pressure than what is needed.
 This could damage the machine.
   - Don't use earphones.
 Being able to hear and smell is fundamental when using Precious Plastic machines.
   - Safety button just turns off the machine, but platforms take long to cool down.
-  - IF YOU HAVE ANY DOUBT OR YOU ARE NOT SURE ABOUT SOMETHING, ASK! :)
+  - IF YOU HAVE ANY DOUBT, ASK! :)

 ## Operation